 In vitro fertilization is a costly option and one that many women don’t choose until they’ve exhausted other, less invasive fertility treatment options.
-IVF is a process that removes your eggs from your ovaries, combines them with your partner’s or a donor’s sperm and, if successful fertilization occurs, implants the embryo into your uterus.
+IVF is a process that removes your eggs from your ovaries and combines them with your partner’s or a donor’s sperm.
+If successful fertilization occurs, the embryo will be implanted into your uterus.
 Success rates tend to be high with IVF for women under age 40.

 - 40% for women under age 35

 - 21% to 31% for women age 35 to 40